-Please note: In addition to MODUS, RICS publishes other journals that are free to view online incl.

-- Construction Journal The journal helps quantity surveyors and project managers with the technical and professional aspects of their day jobs and keep up to date with developments and practical matters in the profession.
+Please note: In addition to MODUS, RICS publishes other journals that are free to view online incl. - Construction Journal The journal helps quantity surveyors and project managers with the technical and professional aspects of their day jobs and keep up to date with developments and practical matters in the profession.
 It covers topics including contracts, cost management, procurement, construction law and regulations, communications, and project management skills. - Built Environment Journal (Incl.
 Building Surveying, Building Conservation, and Building Control) - Coverage keeps practitioners in the disciplines of building surveying, building control, and building conservation up to date on the latest developments, products, standards, and guidance. - 3.
-Land Journal The journal emphasises the crossovers in these practice areas and their global nature, with articles contributed by experts from all over the \. - 4.
+Land Journal The journal emphasises the crossovers in these practice areas and their global nature, with articles contributed by experts from all over the ... - 4.
 Property Journal The journal contains high-quality technical material in clearly defined sections, as well as some material that crosses professional groups to reach a wider audience.
 Further information can be accessed via the RICS Website, Home > News & Insights > RICS Publications [online].

-The Heritage Alliance's (HA) Heritage Update, the latest edition, November 2023 - Issue 505 focusing on - Levelling Up and Regeneration Bill Receives Royal Assent; Heritage Debate Speakers Announced; Heritage Heroes 2024 Launched; and 'National Trust issues key manifesto asks to protect nature and heritage for everyone' incl. details on the NT Policy Platform.
+The Heritage Alliance's (HA) Heritage Update, the latest edition, April 2024 - Issue 515 focusing on - Funding Boost for Museums and Libraries across England; Changes to Sustainable Farming Incentive Scheme to Focus on Food Production; and Labour Publishes New Campaign Document outlining Plans to 'Power Up Britain'.
 Also: Engaging Digital Audiences, available on the HA project portal - access webinars on diversifying digital audiences, how to plan great webinars, how to use exceptions to copyright in your digital activities & how to encourage your audience to create user-generated content.

-Institute of Workplace and Facilities Management (IWFM)
+Institute of Workplace and Facilities Management (IWFM) Facilitate, - This latest March/April 2024 edition of Facilitate focuses on the long-term impact of the smartphone - it may seem a bit early to be unnerved at Apple's latest exercise in popularising an emerging technology.
+Read more related articles on the IWFM Insight webpage.